Storidge/cio-user-docs/integrations/packer.md

 Packer configuration templates are written in JSON format.
 There are three main sections:

 - **variables:** where you define custom variables.
 Custom variables can be overridden during runtime using the -var flag.
-- **builders:** where you specify one or more builder depending on the target platforms (e.g. AWS, Azure, Digital Ocean, ...).
+- **builders:** where you specify one or more builders depending on the target platforms (e.g. AWS, Azure, Digital Ocean, ...).
 - **provisioners:** where you add a shell script or use configuration managements tools like Ansible, Chef, Puppet or Salt to provision the AMI and install software packages.

-We'll use the [aws-u18.json template](https://github.com/Storidge/packer-cio/blob/master/aws-u16.json) as an example.
+We'll use the [aws-u18.json template](https://github.com/Storidge/packer-cio/blob/master/aws-u18.json) as an example.

 ```
 {